statsmaths/stat209/_notes/class05-numeric-summaries.md

 ##    2    3    3    3    3    4    4    5    7    9   30
 {% endhighlight %}

+Can you describe what the 25 percentile means, roughly speaking?
+Often we only want the *deciles* of a variable, for which the `deciles` function is used:

+{% highlight r %}
+deciles(commute$avg_duration)
+{% endhighlight %}

+{% highlight text %}
+##       0%      10%      20%      30%      40%      50%      60%      70%
+## 11.17422 17.16132 18.55514 19.69376 20.60294 21.46115 22.31963 23.22254
+##      80%      90%     100%
+## 24.30367 25.96911 38.86715
+{% endhighlight %}

+How do these eleven numbers tell a bigger picture than the single mean or median?

 ### Measures of Variation

+In addition of measuring percentiles, often it is useful to give a single number to describe how spread out a variable is.
+One common measurment is the variance, the average distance of points from the mean:

 $$ \text{var}(x) = \frac{(x_1 - mean(x))^2 + (x_2 - mean(x))^2 + \cdots + (x_n - mean(x))^2}{n - 1} $$

+If we take the variance of the `avg_duration` variable:

+{% highlight r %}
+var(commute$median_income)
+{% endhighlight %}

+{% highlight text %}
+## [1] 90582868
+{% endhighlight %}

+What are the units?
+Minutes squared.
+That doesn't make much sense, so often we take the square root of the variance instead to arrive at the standard
+deviation:

 $$ \text{sd}(x) = \sqrt{\text{var}(x)} $$

+Which is computed with the `sd` function:

 {% highlight r %}